ntanis-dev/essentials-for-spotify/README.md

 - **Forward Seek**
   Seek forward in the current song.
 - **Song Information**
-  Displays the information of the current song and navigates to it.
+  Displays the information of the current song.
-- **Song Artwork**
-  Displays the artwork of the current song and navigates to it.
 - **Context Information**
-  Displays the information of the current context and navigates to it.
+  Displays the information of the current context.
-  **Context Artwork**
-  Displays the artwork of the current context and navigates to it.
 - **User Information**
   Displays the information of the connected user.
 - **Song Clipboard**